llqy123/ConvQE/README.md

     <a href="http://tcci.ccf.org.cn/conference/2024/"><img src="https://img.shields.io/badge/NLPCC-2024-%23bd9f65?labelColor=%2377BBDD&color=3388bb"></a>
 </p>

-This repository is the official implementation of ["Effective Knowledge Graph Embedding with Quaternion Convolutional Networks"]() accepted by ECAI 2024.
+This repository is the official implementation of ["Effective Knowledge Graph Embedding with Quaternion Convolutional Networks"]() accepted by NLPCC 2024.

 ## Reproduce the Results
 To run a model execute the following command :